waetr/CS305-Project/README.md

 **Team member: 黄弋骞 12012911; 刘腾飞 11911720**

+This code can be found at: https://github.com/waetr/CS305-Project

-The original template code is available at: https://github.com/SUSTech-HPCLab/CS305-2024Spring-FinalProject.
+The original template code is available at: https://github.com/SUSTech-HPCLab/CS305-2024Spring-FinalProject

 The code can now pass Testcases 0-15.